i3labs/i3labs.github.io/_posts/2019-03-09-getting-inputs-for-your-voice-app.md

 We can definitely do this by having nested `decision` elements, with each having an `ask` and one or more `expecting` elements.
 However, this does get a little verbose.

-In the Voice world, support for these Voice Forms, is provided by what is often referred to as 'muli-turn conversations' or 'dialogs'.
+In the Voice world, support for these Voice Forms, is provided by what is often referred to as 'multi-turn conversations' or 'dialogs'.

-You can do this in Violet by crating a `dialog` element consisting of multiple `item` that can to be provided by the user.
-Items are unique in that like decisions they consist of an `ask` element to prompt the user, as well as similar to choices they consist of in that they consist of an `expecting` element that defines what the user can say.
+You can do this in Violet by adding a `dialog` element  consisting of multiple `item` elements.
+These items are values to be provided by the user.
+Items are unique in that like decisions they consist of an `ask` element to prompt the user, but like choices they consist of an `expecting` element that defines what the user can say.
 The dialog prompts users based on the items returned by the `elicit` attribute, and the provided `dialog.nextReqdParam()` implements requesting all the items that have been tagged as `required`.

 ## Designing our Voice Form

 So lets get back to adding data to our Game Night App.
+The interaction could go something like:

+> User: I'm looking to organize a game night for 3 hours on Thursday to play Chess over Dinner.
+> App: Let me see what I can do.
+> App: Great, you are all set.

-We likely want to see something like:
+More realistically, users have a hard time remembering all the details in shot and often give the information one-by-one.
+We therefore likely want to see something like:

 > User: I'm looking to organize a game night.
 > App: What day would you like it to be on?